 Between the bright lights, loud sounds and everything else that goes on inside, it’s easy to see how Chuck E. Cheese’s can overwhelm just about anyone.
 But for kids with autism or special needs, the sensory overload can be waaaay too much.
-To help, Chuck E. Cheese’s launched Sensory Sensitive Sundays for kids with special needs.
+To help, Chuck E. Cheese’s is bringing back Sensory Sensitive Sundays for kids with special needs.

-Sensory Sensitive Sundays (at participating locations only) will feature dimmed lighting, limited Chuck E. appearances, food, games and a version of the musical show with lowered volume, along with quieter ambient music, too.
+Sensory Sensitive Sundays (at participating locations only) will feature dimmed lighting, quieter dining and entertainment environment and a sensory-friendly arcade experience.
 Along with the sensory sensitive setting, the chain’s caring staff will be on-hand to help out and make the experience memorable for each and every guest.

 If you’re not sure which locations near you will offer this event, get the list right here.

 —Erica Loop & Karly Wood

 Feature photo: gsheldon via iStock